tthorntone/AdNauseam-Wiki/The-logger.md

 Point-and-click to create dynamic URL filtering rules.
 These rules are temporary by default, you need to click the padlock if you want them to be permanent.
 Useful to find out which network requests need to be blocked or allowed on a page in order, to fix a broken page, or to further block more useless resources from a page.

-See [_"Overview of uBlock's network filtering engine: details"_](https://github.com/gorhill/uBlock/wiki/Overview-of-uBlock's-network-filtering-engine:-details) for more details about where dynamic URL filtering fits in the overall uBlock filtering engine.
+See [_"Overview of uBlock's network filtering engine: details"_](https://github.com/gorhill/uBlock/wiki/Overview-of-uBlock's-network-filtering-engine:-details) for more details about where dynamic URL filtering fits in the overall filtering engine.

 ##### Static filtering